Tournament Logistics - Tournaments generally last all day and start at 8:00 A.M. Regardless of the time of the team's

 first game/officiating assignment, players should arrive by 7:15 to warm up and/or prepare to officiate.

-A Swarm Tournament Brief (T-Brief) will be available on the website for each tournament.
-The T-Brief will include pool
+Tournament information will be made available on the website for each tournament.
+The information will include pool

-information, driving directions, tournament food list info, arrival time, etc. Directions may also be obtained from the HOA
+information, driving directions, tournament food list info, etc. Directions may also be obtained from the HOA web site.

 Tournament Structure - A standard tournament is divided into two portions - pool play and bracket play.
 The

 tournament will start with each team playing 4-5 matches of pool play with two sets per match.
 The pool play results will be